-Black Friday is a great day to spring for a new TV, but the days of choosing from a wall of television models that are all fairly similar are long gone, leaving behind an alphabet soup of HD, LD and other acronyms, flat vs. curved screens and a bevy of sizes and other options.
+Black Friday is a great day to spring for a new TV, but the days of choosing from a wall of television models that are all fairly similar are long gone.
+Today, your options include an alphabet soup of HD, LD and other acronyms, flat versus curved screens, and a bevy of sizes and other options.

-Your best bet is to gather expert advice from a variety of respected sources — and, more good news — we’ve done much of the research for you and offer you the best advice below:
+Your best bet is to gather expert advice from a variety of respected sources.
+We’ve done much of the research for you, and offer our best advice below:

 2. Screen options